Xunnamius/black-flag/README.md

   until after I wrote Black Flag~~.

-  If you have a yargs middleware function you want run with a specific command, pass it to `yargs::middleware` via that command's [`builder`][7] function.
+  If you have a yargs middleware function you want run with a specific command, either pass it to `yargs::middleware` via that command's [`builder`][7] function or just call the middleware function right then and there.
 If you want the middleware to apply globally, invoke the function directly in [`configureArguments`][28].
 If neither solution is desirable, you can also [dangerously muck around with][38] the relevant yargs instances manually in [`configureExecutionPrologue`][39].